carloscfgos1980/funCuba-api/README.md

 - 400 respond with a string istead of a nummber as a rate
 - 400 respond with missing property
 - 400 respond with a non existance country

+# 15/11/2024

+I Created 2 files for integration tests.
+They work!